mulle-sde/mulle-env/README.md

 #### Specify personal preferences (like a different shell)

-Short of executing `exec zsh` - or whatever the shell flavor du jour is - everytime you enter the **mulle-env** subshell, you can add this to your `.mulle-env/etc/environment-custom.sh` file:
+Short of executing `exec zsh` - or whatever the shell flavor du jour is - everytime you enter the **mulle-env** subshell, you can add this at the end of a `.mulle-env/etc/environment-custom.sh` file:

 ```
 $ cat <<EOF >> .mulle-env/etc/environment-custom.sh